 This test demonstrates the available bandwidth for a single device using all the network resources.
-The test shows that a single device can reach an average of 97.45Mbps.
+The test shows that a single device can reach an average of 97.45Mbps (as seen in Figure 49).

-Figure 50.
+Figure 49.
 Single client throughput

 1. Two clients configured on the same network slice: